wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 ## Update Logs
 ### 4 Nov 2022
-- Create folder for MacOS Ventura and waiting for fixing bug but it already stable i think.
+- Create folder for MacOS Ventura and waiting for fixing bug.
-  (For More Details Read README files in Vertura folder.)
+  (For More Details Read README files in Vertura folder)
 - Create folder for MacOS Ventura

 ### 22 Aug 2021